RVing Through Alaska with Kids: Our Wild and Wonderful Adventure

 We got out of there early the next morning and made the most of our last day:

-Had breakfast outdoors while the kids played at a sweet local playground
+Had a cooked-in breakfast, and took the kids to play at a sweet local playground

 Found a nice pizza place and a great ice cream shop (Wild scoops)